-The major in journalism and new media studies is being offered on the Brooklyn Campus starting in the fall semester of the 2012-2013 academic year.
+The major in journalism and new media studies is being offered on both the Brooklyn and Long Island campuses starting in the fall semester of the 2013-2014 academic year.

 Despite the many changes in the media world over the past decade, journalism remains one of the most popular majors at colleges and universities.
 While it can lead directly to careers in media, marketing or public relations - to name a few - a journalism major also connects students to their surroundings, and enables them to apply the knowledge and skills they are acquiring in their college coursework to contemporary problems.
 Since journalism classes almost always require students to explore the world outside the classroom in order to perform research and report stories, such coursework can also become a form of civic engagement, connecting college students to the nearby community and their own local neighborhoods.